Peanut allergies can be life-threatening, but CHOP researchers are hoping to save lives with an innovative skin patch.

 The patch delivers peanut proteins on the upper layers of the child’s skin.
 The goal is to eventually change the child’s immune system and essentially eliminate the allergy — or at least lessen the reaction enough to provide some protection against accidental exposures, buying time to seek treatment.
 The hope is that the patch can deliver the peanut protein with fewer side effects than occur with traditional oral desensitization, in which kids eat the peanut protein.

 CHOP is a national leader in food desensitization studies and has active studies involving milk, egg and peanut allergies, many of which have shown great success in reducing or eliminating the allergies.
 Much of this pioneering work would not be possible without the generous support of numerous families, including Gwen and David Keiser, Sharon and Harry Pollack, and Cynthia and Robert Savett.

-Jonathan Spergel, MD, PhD, section chief of CHOP’s Division of Allergy and co-director of the Center for Pediatric Eosinophilic Disorders, explains why parents are eager to participate: “Some parents want to find a cure, and by volunteering their child, they can move the process one step closer to getting a cure.”
+Jonathan Spergel, MD, PhD, section chief of CHOP’s Allergy Program and co-director of the Center for Pediatric Eosinophilic Disorders, explains why parents are eager to participate: “Some parents want to find a cure, and by volunteering their child, they can move the process one step closer to getting a cure.”

 If it works, he says, children in the study will reap the benefits as much as five years before the treatment is FDA-approved.

 The goal of the patch is that even if Megha and her fellow participants never eat a peanut butter and jelly sandwich or plow through a pack of Reese’s Peanut Butter Cups, at least if they are accidently exposed to a peanut, they will be OK, or have enough time to get to a hospital.